-Use New Dawn Activated Charcoal Scalp Cleanser to scrub away follicle blockage, revitalizing, and deep cleaning at your roots for abundant growth.
+Use New Dawn Activated Charcoal Scalp Cleanser to scrub away follicle blockage while revitalizing and deep cleaning at your roots.
 This cutting edge product exfoliates while drawing out impurities and soothing your dry, irritated scalp.

 Ultraviolet damage from the sun, tobacco smoke, pollution, hard water, and chemicals can tint your grays to yellows and further damage your tender cuticles.

 Wearing a hat, avoiding smoke, and keeping out of the sun are great ways to prevent brassy hair and unwanted yellow tones.
 To eliminate them, steep your mane in Better Not Younger’s Silver Lining Purple Butter Masque to create supple, pliant hair.

 This creamy masque is loaded with vitamins, folic acid, green coffee, avocado, and mango — plus murumuru and cupuaçu butters that lock in moisture and boost your scalp’s natural moisture and elasticity.
 Optical agents diminish yellow hue intensity and brighten your hair’s silvery tones.